-Geirangerfjord.
-'Eagle Wing' (Ørnesvingen) observation deck
+Geirangerfjord. Ørnesvingen observation deck

-To the left is the source of the fjord, at this point the glacier began to cut through the mountains below sea level.
-On the banks of the glacier valley is the town of Geiranger, one of the tourist Parl of Norway.
+On the Bank of the glacier valley is located the town of Geiranger, one of the tourist gems of Norway.